keraton/Newman-Postman-CFP/Script.md

   - XT
     - This is the time we introduce Newman
     - Exporting our collection and environment as json
     - Now running the same collection within a terminal with Newman CLI previously installed with npm.
+We get same result, but it is now much easier to reuse our collections anywhere.
   - BB
     - Ok, instead of running from Postman we are using Newman, but it still manual
   - XT
-    - The idea is to put this in our CICD
+    - Of course the idea is to add Newman to our CICD in order to have automated end to end test
-    - Show Jenkins file
-    - Show package.json
-    - Modify some version
-    - Commit
-    - Run the pipeline
+    - Here we use Jenkins with a Jenkinsfile.
+Our pipeline has few stages: build, package, test and deploy.
+Test is where we will execute Newman using npm and a package json file.
+    - See, in this package.json we added Newman dependency and we wrote the same command line from the terminal.
+Adding some reporters in order to save the result in a format that Jenkins can understand: HTML or junit
+    - Modifying application version just to relaunch our pipeline with a commit hook we put for the demonstration.
+    - As you can see, we have our 4 stages: build, package, test and deploy.
+It takes a while but you can already some junit results and HTML published from previous run.
+I will show you again this run in a moment.
   - BB
     - This is very cool, now we have the pipeline & regression test
     - But you know, this is a very new app, we don't have many users, I would like to know if it is available all the time
     - Can we can run this test all the time ?
   - XT
-    - Sure, since newman is a npm lib, we can run them from any npm platform such as AWS Lambda
+    - Sure, since Newman is a npm library we can write any Javascript, NodeJS code and run it as serverless functions for example as it fit very well monitoring purpose.
+We chose AWS Lambda and the function can be triggered by a schedule or any event in some AWS ressources.
-    - Show serverless + Code
+    - We decided to use Serverless framework to deploy our function with a schedule that will trigger Newman every 10 minutes.
+    - In the code we import Newman, using it is then quite similar to the command line: newman.run plus options containing our collection and environment.
   - BB
     - This is quite good but I don't want to look at the log all the time, I want to be alerted
   - XT
-    - Show the slack code
-    - run aws api gateway
-    - get the slack result
+    - We also added a slack webhook, see this snippet will send the result to our slack channel.
+Now we can be aware of any issue arising.
+    - During this talk our scheduled function was fired a few time as you can see, running Newman against our production application.
  - PPT
   - What we have seen : BB
-  - Pros & Cons : XT
+  - Pros & Cons
+    - XT
+      - From our personal usage the pros are that we can easily use the collections we were already using within our team to perform some acceptance tests.
+The learning curve is small if you already know how to use Postman and Newman CLI is quite straightforward.
+So no new language to learn, writing your first end to end test will be quick.
+Community support is big, for example you can find reporters for a lot of languages.
+      - Some minor cons.
+It is not possible to run multiple collections with one Newman run.
+Indeed we wanted to have a separate collection for each of our scenarios.
+In order to do that you will need multiple Newman command, wrap everything in a loop or perhaps contribute to the project.
+Credentials are not handled by either Postman or Newman so you will need a third party service to avoid delivering usernames/passwords.
   - Rate us : BB & XT